Richard W. Mies

 Richard Willard Mies (born May 30, 1944) is a retired United States Navy admiral who served as the fourth Commander in Chief of United States Strategic Command from 1998 to 2001.

 Naval career

-Mies graduated first in his class from the United States Naval Academy in 1967 with a Bachelor of Science degree with majors in mechanical engineering and mathematics.
-While at the academy, Mies participated in lightweight football and intercollegiate wrestling.
-He was "all-league" as a football end, and eastern champion as a wrestler.
+Mies graduated at the top of his class from the United States Naval Academy in 1967, earning a Bachelor of Science degree with majors in mechanical engineering and mathematics.
+During his time at the academy, Mies actively participated in lightweight football and intercollegiate wrestling.
+He achieved recognition as an "all-league" football end and became the eastern champion in wrestling.